Website Design & Development

 Resources:

-Accessible, fast websites for non-profits and small businesses.
-Launch in 10 to 12 weeks with clear publishing steps and reliable search visibility.
+Clear, accessible websites for non‑profits and small businesses.
+Launch in 10 to 12 weeks with confident publishing and reliable search visibility.

 Key Outcome

-• Editors publish confidently: Simple workflows, live preview, training included.
+• Editors publish confidently with simple workflows, live preview, and training.

-• SEO preserved during migration: Redirects and metadata maintained.
+• SEO is preserved during migration with redirects and metadata maintained.

 Planning & Getting Started

-Most projects take between 10 and 12 weeks, depending on size and complexity.
-You get a clear plan and timeline before we start.
+Most projects take 10 to 12 weeks depending on size and complexity.
+You receive a clear plan and timeline before we start.

 Yes.
-I offer phased timelines, content first planning, soft launches, and feature rollouts after your peak season.
+I offer phased timelines, content first planning, soft launches, and feature rollouts after peak periods.

 Yes.
-I redesign on Craft CMS or Statamic, audit current content, preserve important URLs and SEO, and migrate pages, posts, and media into a clean structure.
+I redesign on Craft CMS or Statamic, audit your content, preserve important URLs and SEO, and migrate pages, posts, and media into a clean structure.

 Yes.
-We can begin with a paid discovery to align goals, content structure, and editor workflows, then proceed with a fixed fee proposal.
+We begin with a paid discovery to align goals, content structure, and editor workflows.
+Then I provide a fixed fee proposal.

 Yes.
-I provide clear timelines, meeting notes, and decision records to keep multi‑stakeholder projects moving.
+You receive clear timelines, meeting notes, and decision records that keep multi-stakeholder projects moving.

 Yes.
 I serve clients across Western Canada with clear communication and video calls.

 You work directly with Dany, a seasoned web strategist and developer with 15 plus years of experience.
-No outsourcing.
 Clear meeting notes, documented decisions, and regular status updates keep your project moving.

 Faster publishing, preserved search visibility, reliable bilingual workflows, and improved accessibility.
-Typical results include shorter time to publish, stable or improved organic traffic after migration, and better mobile engagement.
+Typical outcomes include shorter time to publish, stable or improved organic traffic after migration, and better mobile engagement.

 Pricing & Eligibility